databrickslabs/dbldatagen/README.md

 Any issues discovered through the use of this project should be filed as GitHub Issues on the Repo.
 They will be reviewed as time permits, but there are no formal SLAs for support.

-## Compatibility
+## Compatibility and build requirements
-The code base must be built with Python 3.x.
+The code base must be built with Python 3.6.x or later

 Either `pip` or `conda` can be used for building.